maxbates/cogeneration/README.md

 - Enables **recyling** through the trunk + IPA
 - **CUDA optimizations**, e.g. Flash Attention, Flash IPA, cuEquivariant triangle attention
 - many improvements to code base: typing, enums, documentation, tests, etc.
-- Many of these new features and modules are **optional - easily reverse compatible with MultiFlow**, and public Multiflow weights
+- Many of these **new features and modules are optional, i.e. easily reverse compatible with MultiFlow**, and can use public Multiflow weights

 ## Installation, Training, and Sampling